Nonequilibrium steady states in coupled asymmetric and symmetric exclusion processes: Introduction

 Our motivation here is to systematically investigate the interplay between the diffusive, driven and particle-exchange time-scales in 1D, subject to exclusion.
 We do this by generalising 1D nonequilibrium transport by coupling TASEP with SEP via particle exchange that is reminiscent of LK.
-We also study effects of space-dependent exchanges on the steady states.
+We also discuss effects of space-dependent exchanges on the steady states.
 We expect the steady states of a coupled SEP-TASEP model will be quite different from the features of the decoupled systems, i.e., of an isolated TASEP and an isolated SEP.
 As we shall see, for our coupled system in the steady state we find phase co-existences in TASEP and spatially non-uniform (but smooth) density profiles in SEP, depending upon relative time scales of SEP and TASEP dynamics.
-This is totally in contrast to the well-known spatially uniform densities in steady states of isolated TASEP and SEP.
-Although effects of combining driven and diffusive transport have been studied earlier \cite{hinsch,old1}, a systematic understanding of the effects of the competition between different time scales is clearly lacking.
+This is totally in contrast to the well-known spatially uniform densities in steady states of isolated TASEP and SEP. {The effects of combining driven and diffusive transport have been studied earlier in various contexts.
+For instance, Ref.~\cite{hinsch} considered a closed system consisting of a TASEP and a SEP segments, which showed localised domain walls in the TASEP for some choices of the model parameters.
+Subsequently, this was studied in a half-open geometry~\cite{graf1,graf2}.
+See also Ref.~\cite{evans} for a related study on a two-lane system coupling an asymmetric and symmetric exclusion processes.} Nonetheless, a systematic understanding of the effects of the competition between different time scales is clearly lacking.
 Lastly, space dependence of the parameters which define the local dynamics are expected to play an important role in controlling the nature of the steady states of driven systems, see, e.g., Refs.~\cite{tirtha-qkpz,sudip-jstat} and references therein for detailed studies on the steady states in periodic and open TASEPs with smoothly space-dependent hopping rates.
 Indeed, spatially smoothly varying rates of particle exchanges between the TASEP and SEP lanes naturally extend the studies reported in Refs.~\cite{tirtha-qkpz,sudip-jstat}.

-The principal results in this work are as follows:
+{ The principal results in this work are as follows:

 (i) For a finite diffusivity in the SEP channel and equal attachment-detachment rates between the TASEP and SEP channels, both the TASEP and SEP steady state density profiles acquire complex space dependence.
 At the location of a discontinuity in the TASEP density, the SEP density has a strong space dependence.